Understanding the difference between mono or stereo can help you craft mixes with more depth and space.

 - Spot Phase Cancellation

 One of the best ways to spot phase cancellation in a mix is by summing the mix to mono.
 It can be quite difficult to hear phase issues when listening in stereo.
-As soon as you check your mix in mono, however, you might hear a sound get thinner or disappear completely.
+However, as soon as you check your mix in mono, you might hear a sound get thinner or disappear completely.
 By checking your mix in mono, you can avoid phase issues that might hurt you in the future.

 When setting up stereo sound, you want to make sure that your speakers are equidistant from one another so that your listening position is directly in the center of them.
 One of the best ways to set up stereo sound is by using the equilateral triangle technique.